 BEST SENSORY TOYS FOR 3 YEAR OLD BOYS AND GIRLS

-If your 3 year old girl or boy are experiencing sensory issues or you would like to better understand their sensory needs, best guide we found is SENSORY PROCESSING 101.
+If your 3 year old girl or boy are experiencing sensory issues or you would like to better understand their sensory needs, you can download our sensory play basics for beginners guide.

 #3 – Counting Bears